-This Recommendation aims to help with compliance of telecommunication installations with safety limits for human exposure to electromagnetic fields (EMFs).
-This Recommendation does not set safety limits; it seeks to provide techniques and procedures for assessing the compliance of telecommunication installations with national or international EMF safety limits.
+This Recommendation aims to help with compliance of telecommunication installations and mobile handsets or other radiating devices used against the head with safety limits for human exposure to electromagnetic fields (EMFs).
+This Recommendation does not set safety limits; it seeks to provide techniques and procedures for assessing the compliance of telecommunication installations and handsets with national or international EMF safety limits.